srijonmandal1/RODAN/README.md

-# RODAN
+# RODAN Dev Branch
-This is the source code for a device that aims to generate alerts and prevent as many road safety issues on the road as possible.
-This methodology of detecting a wide array of issues and taking actions is what makes our device unique.
+This branch contains all the testing files for the various hardware components of the device like the LIDAR and thermal camera.

-Training Personalized Dataset: https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data
+Tutorials for setting up LIDAR: https://makersportal.com/blog/distance-detection-with-the-tf-luna-lidar-and-raspberry-pi Training Personalized Dataset: https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data